xendit/checkout-demo/README.md

 - [NPM](https://npmjs.org) >= `6.0.0`
 - Xendit account to accept payments ([sign up](https://dashboard.xendit.co/register/1) for free).
 After registering, please [generate](https://dashboard.xendit.co/settings/developers#api-keys) secret key with **MONEY-IN WRITE** permission in order to perform request for creating invoice.

-After registering account on Xendit, you can [enable the payment methods](https://dashboard.xendit.co/invoices) you’d like to test by clicking on Customize button in the invoice page (Home > Accept Payments > Invoices).
+After registering account and generating the secret key, you can [enable the payment methods](https://dashboard.xendit.co/invoices) you’d like to test by clicking on **Customize** button in the invoice page (Home > Accept Payments > Invoices).

 ### Running the Node Server